SingleCycleKing/2015-StayUp/sophomore.md

 ##5.Android (30 Points)

 - Please complete a simple music player.
-Here is what you need to accomplish.
+Here are some arguments you need to accomplish.
-- When user first opens the app, he will see the guide page which say "Hello".
+- When user first opens the app, he will see the guide page which says "Hello".
 And when he opens the app again, it won't appear again.
 - There is a listview to show all the music files in the sdcard.
-And when user click an item in the list, it will start an activity to play the music.
+And when user clicks an item in the list, it will start an activity to play the music.
 - The activity has two buttons.
-One of them is used to play or stop the music, and the other one is used to play next music.
+One of them is used to play or stop the music, and the other one is used to play the next.
 - The music can be played in the background.
 - Tip: [Here](http://hukai.me/android-training-course-in-chinese/)